 - (1) If an applicant/recipient is living in the same household with an ineligible spouse, income may be deemed from the ineligible spouse to the applicant/recipient. - (2) The methodology described below does not apply to the qualified medicare beneficiaries (QMB) program.
-See [Sections QMB 523.2 through QMB 523.23] Paragraph (1) of Subsection B of 8.240.500.15 NMAC for methodology applicable to the QMB program only. - (a) Evaluation of applicant's income: Determine the amount of income available to the applicant using only the applicant's own income and allow the \$20 disregard.
-If the applicant/recipient has earned income, the first \$65 plus one-half of the remainder is also disregarded. - (i) If an applicant/recipient's own income exceeds the income standard for an individual, the applicant/recipient is ineligible.
+See Paragraph (1) of Subsection B of Section 8.240.500.15 NMAC for methodology applicable to the QMB program only. - (a) Evaluation of applicant's income: Determine the amount of income available to the applicant using only the applicant's own income and allow the twenty dollars (\$20) disregard.
+If the applicant/recipient has earned income, the first sixty five dollars (\$65) plus one-half of the remainder is also disregarded. - (i) If an applicant/recipient's own income exceeds the income standard for an individual, the applicant/recipient is ineligible.
 No further calculation needs to be done. - (ii) If an applicant/recipient's countable income is less than the standard for an individual, determine the ineligible spouse's gross income. - (b) Evaluation of ineligible spouse's gross income: Determine the ineligible spouse's gross income (both earned and unearned).
-Subtract the \$20 general disregard plus the first \$65 and one-half of the remainder from any earned income.
+Subtract the twenty dollars (\$20) general disregard plus the first sixty five dollars (\$65) and one-half of the remainder from any earned income.
 If there are no children in the household, compare the ineligible spouse's countable income to one-half of the SSI federal benefit rate (FBR) for an individual not living in the household of others.
 If the ineligible spouse's countable income is less than one-half of the SSI FBR, no income is deemed from the ineligible spouse to the applicant/recipient.
 If the ineligible spouse's countable income equals or exceeds one-half of the SSI FBR, income is deemed from the ineligible spouse to the applicant.